 To share ideas and raise the profile of MIT research and achievements in the humanities, arts, and social sciences, Fitzgerald also established the School's first professional communications program, leading to a feature-rich website; a monthly online digest, Said and Done; the Listening Room for MIT Music; a permanent MIT SHASS exhibition in Building 14N; an active editorial program publishing news and feature stories, profiles, and interviews; social media channels; an annual TOUR de SHASS event introducing students to MIT's humanistic fields; and many other communication works and projects.

 Deborah Fitzgerald continued to serve as Dean until June 30, 2015.

-On July 1, 2015, Melissa Nobles, Professor of Political Science, and former Head, Department of Political Science, took office as the Kenan Sahin Dean of the School of Humanities, Arts, and Social Sciences.
+On July 1, 2015, Melissa Nobles, Professor of Political Science, and former Head, Department of Political Science, took office as the Kenan Sahin Dean.

 Upon her appointment President Reif said, “To tackle our global challenges — from water and food scarcity and climate change to digital learning, innovation, and human health — we need ambitious new answers from science and engineering.
 But because these challenges are rooted in culture, economics, and politics, meaningful solutions must reflect the wisdom of these domains, too.
 Dean Nobles offers us a vision of the humanities, arts, and social sciences as the human stage on which solutions have purpose and meaning.
 We are fortunate that she brings to the deanship such an expansive worldview.”